zqzas/Network-Analyzer/prob3_irc/README.md

 ###3.
 Error Handling:
 Try and raise exception when necessary.

-In addition, I make a new approach to enable the line breaker with more flexibility.
+In addition, I also made a new approach to enable the line breaker with more flexibility.
 Now it supports \n or \r or \r\n to seperate lines.

 ###4.
 Unit Test: